How women impacted by incarceration are building new futures for themselves and their communities.

 A look at the cross-continental sloshing of capital beneath the art market bubble.

-Cultural Currency is a bi-monthly romp through the intersection of art and capital with writer Cara Marsh Sheffler.
+Cultural Currency is a bi-monthly romp through the intersections of art, capital, and politics with writer Cara Marsh Sheffler.

 Lately, a series of memes, graphs, and cartoons have gone viral, all asserting variations of the same thing: “The entire U.S. economy right now is 7 companies sending a trillion fake dollars back and forth to each other.”
 The source diagram for this claim was published in Bloomberg last October, in a piece highlighting why all these circular deals—largely between the usual AI suspects, such as Nvidia, Microsoft, and OpenAI—indicate a likely bubble.
 Together, this cloud-based clusterfuck has generated a $1 trillion AI market and $192.7 billion in 2025 Venture Capital investments.
 As of yet, however, they’ve also yielded scant indications of any productivity gains whatsoever.